November 30th

 Meaning of the subhAShita:

-People of the world are just followers, nobody gets the true meaning.
-(In the episode of) a sand 'liṅgam' on (the banks of) Gaṅgā, I lost my copper pot.
+People of the world are just followers, nobody gets the real meaning.
+(In the episode of) the sand 'liṅgam' on (the banks of) Gaṅgā, I lost my copper pot.

 Commentary:

 This verse has the background of a parable.
 Here, a person had a copper pot filled with coins.
 One day, he planned to undertake a pilgrimage.
-Instead of carrying his accumulated wealth and risking it, he wanted to leave it hidden and procure it upon his return.
+Instead of carrying his accumulated wealth, and risking losing it, he wanted to hide it and procure it upon his return.
 So he dug a hole in the sand on the banks of the river Gaṅgā.
 He hid the pot and filled up the hole.
-To be able to identify the location upon his return, he made a 'liṅgam' (a representation of Lord Śiva) on that spot, did a small pooja (worship) and left.
+How is he to locate where he buried his pot?
+To identify the location upon his return, he made a 'liṅgam' (a representation of Lord Śiva) on that spot, did a small pooja (worship), and left.
 This way, he could come back and retrieve his stash from below the liṅgam.

 But alas!
-Without knowing his reason for making the liṅgam, the onlookers thought it was a ritual that was supposed to be done upon visiting the sacred place!
+Without knowing why he was making the liṅgam, the onlookers thought it was a ritual that was supposed to be done upon visiting the sacred place!
 Each and every visitor thenceforward started making their own liṅgam and worshipping, all around the first one.

-Upon his return, the person who hid the pot was perplexed to see the numerous liṅgam-s all over the place.
-Obviously, he couldn't locate the one he made to mark the secret location!
+Upon his return, the person who hid the pot was perplexed to see the numerous liṅgam-s, all over the place.
+Obviously, he couldn't locate the one he had made to mark the secret location!

-In utter despair, he said that the entire world just blindly follows anything that anyone does, without rhyme or reason.
-They are just herded sheep that do not think rationally but just follow the crowd!
+In utter despair, he said that the entire world simply and blindly follows anything that anyone does, without a rhyme or reason.
+They are like herded sheep who do not think rationally, but will simply follow the crowd!

 Anything one does or follows should have a purpose.
-If the purpose or meaning of the action is not understood, the result of it can't be of much use either.
+If the purpose or meaning of the action is not understood, the result of that action can't be of much use either.

 pada vigrahaH: